-Satisfies 2014 Core Curriculum requirements for a Writing Intensive (WI) course
+Satisfies 2014 Core Curriculum requirement for Writing Intensive (WI).

 REL 302.
 The Hebrew Prophets: Their Times and Message.
 (3)

 Prerequisite: REL 121, 122, or 123 completed with a grade of C or better.

 A study of the development, characteristics, and messages of selected major and minor prophets of Israel and Judah, with an emphasis upon their relevance for contemporary life.